Inception: In popular culture

 Numerous pop and hip hop songs reference the film, including Common's "Blue Sky", N.E.R.D.'s "Hypnotize U", XV's "The Kick", Black Eyed Peas' "Just Can't Get Enough", Lil Wayne's "6 Foot 7 Foot", Jennifer Lopez's "On the Floor", and B.o.B's "Strange Clouds", while T.I. had Inception-based artwork on two of his mix-tapes.
 An instrumental track by Joe Budden is titled "Inception".
 The animated series South Park parodies the film in the show's tenth episode of its fourteenth season, titled "Insheeption".
 The film was also an influence for Ariana Grande's video for "No Tears Left to Cry".
 "Lawnmower Dog", the second episode of the animated comedy show Rick and Morty, parodied the film.
 In an episode of The Simpsons, named "How I Wet Your Mother", the plot spoofs Inception with various scenes parodying moments from the film.
 The showrunners of the television series The Flash said its season 4 finale was inspired by Inception.
 In February 2020, American singer-songwriter Taylor Swift released a lyric video for her single "The Man", which featured visuals bearing resemblance to the film.
 The song also mentions DiCaprio in its lyrics.
+Kpop boy group Ateez, also released a song titled "Inception" in 2020, serving as their title track for their fifth EP, Zero: Fever Part.1.
+The song is heavily inspired by Nolan's film, with the concept, music video and lyrics containing references to core concepts of "dream in a dream" and distorted realities that are present in the film.

-The film's title has been colloquialized as the suffix -ception, which can be jokingly appended to a noun to indicate a layering, nesting, or recursion of the thing in question.
+The film's title has been colloquialized as the word inception and the splinter suffix -ception, which refer to layering, nesting, or recursion, in reference to the movie's key element of a "dream within a dream".
+The normal meaning of inception is 'beginning', and the title refers to causing the inception of an idea within someone's mind.